knocklabs/agent-toolkit/.changeset/upset-cameras-guess.md

 "@knocklabs/agent-toolkit": minor
 ---

+feat: add guide tools and other fixes

-feat: add tool for interacting with Knock guides
+- added new tools for interacting with guides
+- added a header for tracking requests
+- safely execute tools and return structured errors